47 great burgers to try on Long Island

 New York Burger Bar(Credit: Daniel Brennan)

 New York Burger Bar, Massapequa: At this spot, you'll almost certainly do well with a simple Cheddar burger -- juicy, crusty and done to order.
 A modern classic, the "Juicy Lucy" comes stuffed with American cheese, topped with grilled red onion, tomato, pickle and a pink mayonnaise-based sauce.
 It's a gloppy treat.
+(Temporarily closed for renovations).

 ADVERTISEMENT